GoogleCloudPlatform/marketing-analytics-jumpstart/README.md

-# Click-to-deploy Propensity Modeling Solution
+# Marketing Data Engine

-This solution consists of an easy, flexible and automated implementation that enables Marketing Technologist teams to manage and develop consistent predictive maketing analytics use cases to Marketing teams leveraging the best of Google Cloud products and practices.
+Marketing Data Engine consists of an easy, flexible and automated implementation of an end-to-end solution that enables Marketing Technologist teams to store, transform, analyze maketing data, and programatically sends predictive events to Google Analytics 4 to support conversion optimization and remarketing campaigns.

+This solution also demonstrates how to implement three common predictive use cases (purchase propensity, customer lifetime value and audience segmentation) and a dashboard to monitor Campaigns Performance leveraging the best of Google Cloud data and ai products and practices.

 ## Introduction